yesnik/symfony-guides/messenger.md

 2. Create file `src/MessageHandler/AddPonkaToImageHandler.php`.

 **Important:** Your Message Handler class must implement `MessageHandlerInterface` - a *marker* interface.
 It only helps Symfony auto-register and auto-configure the class as a Messenger handler.
 By convention, the logic of a handler lives in the `__invoke()` method.
+The `AddPonkaToImage` type hint on this method’s one argument tells Messenger which class this will handle.

 ```php
 namespace App\MessageHandler;